What is gonorrhea?

 Men are at higher risk if they:

-Doctors may also test your blood or urine for other STDs because many people have more than one STD.
+Doctors may also test your blood or urine for other STIs because many people have more than one STI.

 Give you a shot of antibiotics into a muscle